 What?
 Oh please.
 That's simply not true.
 How the hell could you have kids if you were ALL called to chastity?

-• Yet victoria jackson, formerly
+Yet victoria jackson, formerlyradio893fm

 Aug 30, 12:49 AM